-If you want to add these pancakes into kid’s lunchboxes.
+If you want to add these pancakes to a kid’s lunchbox.
 You can eat them cold.
 They are still delicious!

-If you have food allergies, I have some options for you to make these delicious chocolate chips pancakes anyways.
+If you have food allergies, I have some options for you to make these delicious chocolate chip pancakes anyways.

 - Gluten-free – swap the all-purpose flour with a blend of all-purpose gluten-free flour that contains guar gum.
-Some brands like Bob red mills work as a 1:1 ratio to swap wheat flour.
+Some brands, like Bob’s Red Mill, work as a 1:1 ratio to swap wheat flour.